Batalha dos Guararapes: Process and inspirations

 The link between the narrative and the painting is so developed that a relationship between image and word is achieved.
 The influence is so present that the painting is not limited to just exposing the military strategy described in the narrative but also represents the moment as a combat between heroes rather than between civilized and barbarians.
 According to French historian Christiane Raynaud, "Batalha dos Guararapes seems to become an image-copy of História das Lutas dos Holandeses no Brasil."
 The idea of image-copy is also noted through the historical summary that accompanies the screen, as a kind of translation through image, when paraphrasing Varnhagen's text.

 The mention of the historian's work was a strategy used by Meirelles to legitimize his narrative.
-The instrument of citing renowned historians, eyewitness accounts, or even the artist's own personal experiences at the time of the battle itself, or the on-site observation of the place where it took place, is several times applied by painters in order to show references of their visual creation.
+The instrument of citing renowned historians, eyewitness accounts, or even the artist's own personal experiences at the time of the battle itself, or the on-site observation of the place where it took place, is several times applied by painters to show references of their visual creation.
 These mechanisms confirm the narrative as true and demarcate the limit of verisimilitude in a historiographic painting, making the image more believable.